-After the Midwestern University Office of Admissions receives all completed application materials, applicant files are reviewed to determine which applicants merit invitations to attend an on-campus Interview Day.
+After the Midwestern University Office of Admissions receives all completed application materials, applicant files are reviewed to determine which applicants merit invitations to attend an on-campus or virtual Interview Day.

 During the Interview Day, candidates will:

-- Participate in personal interviews to evaluate verbal communication skills, understanding of the pharmacy profession, commitment to patient care, and other elements as determined by faculty.
+- Participate in personal interviews that evaluate verbal communication skills, understanding of the pharmacy profession, commitment to patient care, and other elements as determined by faculty.

 - Participate in a writing sample exercise.

-- Learn more about the pharmacy program, student services, as well as tour the Midwestern University campus and pharmacy school facilities.
+- Learn more about the pharmacy program, student services, as well as tour (or virtual tour) the Midwestern University campus and pharmacy school facilities.

 Following applicant visits, applicant files are forwarded to the Admissions Committee for review.
-The committee may recommend to accept or to deny student admissions.
+The committee may recommend to conditionally accept or to deny student admissions.
 These recommendations are then forwarded to the Dean for final approval.
 The Dean, via the Office of Admissions, notifies applicants of their status within two weeks of their visits.
-Accepted applicants will be ensured a seat at CCP upon successful completion of the program requirements.
+Conditionally accepted applicants will be ensured a seat at CPDG upon successful completion of the program requirements.

-All five of the following academic conditions must be met to retain admission to CCP for the respective summer quarter.
-If any conditions are not met, then the student will no longer be a participant in the Early Assurance Program and will be encouraged to apply to MWU CCP via the traditional application.
+All five of the following academic conditions must be met to retain admission to CPDG for the respective summer quarter.
+If any conditions are not met, then the student will no longer be a participant in the Early Assurance Program and will be encouraged to apply to MWU CPDG via the traditional application process.

 All pre-pharmacy prerequisite courses must be completed at the affiliated college or university within a two-year period for Track 1 students, and within two years upon acceptance into the Early Assurance Program for Track 2 students.
-(All courses must be completed by end of summer just before transition into CCP.)
+(All courses must be completed by end of spring just before transition into CPDG.)
 Refer to the appropriate required coursework for a particular affiliated college or university.

 - Students cannot take summer classes at another college or university, even if that school is an Early Assurance Program (DAP or PPA) affiliate school.